srobo/runbook/docs/competition/matches/shepherding.md

 The responsibility of the guard is to open and close the staging area at appropriate times and control entry to this area.

 More specifically the guard should not allow anyone into the staging area unless they are a blueshirt or staging for the next match.
 Only one person from each team is allowed in the staging area and they must wear a high-vis vest showing their team name, indicating that they have passed the safety and regulations checks.
+If they do not have a high-vis, they may not compete.

 !!! warning
   If a robot no longer meets the safety or regulations checks, confiscate their battery or hi-viz respectively and suggest they contact helpdesk immediately.